SMART Goals: 5 Tips for Motivating Employees

 M = Measurable

 R = Relevant

-A SMART goal is realistic.
-It is within the bounds of reality, and is something that people can develop a high level of confidence in achieving.
+It is within the bounds of reality and is something that people can develop a high level of confidence in achieving.
 In goal setting, many goals are “merely aspirational.”
 They do not reflect reality.
 They are more wishes and hopes than goals.

-The best way for motivating employees who are new is to give them a series of small jobs, jobs clearly within their experience and ability.
+The best way for motivating employees who are new is to give them a series of small jobs that are clearly within their ability.